TariqNier/Mkdocs-RAG-Assignment/README.md

 2.  **Ingest Data (If DB is missing):**
     ```bash
-    python Embedding.ipynb  # For Text
+    python ingest.py  # For Text
     python ingest_images.py # For Images
     ```